-Striking Basilica of Nuestra Señora del Pilar is a landmark of Zaragoza.
+The striking Basilica of Nuestra Señora del Pilar is a landmark of Zaragoza.
 The basilica is dedicated to Blessed Virgin Mary.
-It is a famous pilgrim site of Christians of all denominations.
+It is a famous pilgrim site for Christians of all denominations.

-Gorgeous Zaragoza is a true hidden gem in Spain and one of the most beautiful authentic cities of Spain.
+Gorgeous Zaragoza is a true hidden gem in Spain and one of the most beautiful and authentic cities in Spain.

 Beautiful Alicante is one of the most touristy cities in Spain.